Trivial Pursuit (American game show): Final round

 The final round again uses the traditional basic categories as in the first round, but the round is played in a different manner.
 The round starts with a toss-up question, and the first player to ring-in and answer correctly is given control of the game, keeping it as long as he/she keeps answering questions correctly.

 If the player in control misses a question, the question is fielded as a toss-up for the other two players, and the one who answers correctly receives control and the half-wedge, if it has not already been filled in on their pie.
 If nobody answers correctly, another toss-up is played to determine control.

 The final round continues in this manner until either a player completely fills in their pie, therefore becoming the day's champion, or time is called, whichever happens first (a warning tone chimes 4 times signaling one minute left in the final round if it occurs).
 If time is called, the player who has filled in the most wedges in their pie is declared the champion.

-The winner of the game receives a $500 cash prize and advances to the Trivial Pursuit Challenge Round.
+The winner of the game receive $500 and a bonus prize and advances to the Trivial Pursuit Challenge Round.

 The Trivial Pursuit Challenge Round

 The day's champion plays the bonus for a trip and $1,000 in cash.

 To accomplish this, the champion needs to correctly answer one question in each of the six basic categories within 45 seconds.
 Each category is played one question at a time in sequence, starting with Geography and ending in Sports & Leisure.

 Answering a question in a category correctly causes its respective wedge to light up in the pie.
 Answering incorrectly or passing leaves the wedge blank until a question is answered correctly.

 Each wedge lit up awards the contestant $100.
-A grand prize is awarded if the champion manages to fill the pie within the time limit.
+The grand prize is awarded if the champion manages to fill the pie within the time limit.